shreystechtips/pythonbytes/projects/sudoku/README.md

 Guessing answers to the entire puzzle would prove... time consuming.
-Instead we describe here an approach of just guessing one cell at a time.
-The rules of Sudoku permit us to make a series of guesses from only the possible numbers; and either we will be correct or we will get stuck with a bad solution.
-When that happens we simply back up and try some different guesses.
+Instead we describe here an approach of just guessing one cell at a time to sneak up on the solution.
+This will be much like solving a maze where you take only one step at a time... and if you discover you have gone down a blind alley you back up and choose a  new path.

+An open cell can have any of nine values in the solution; but in fact some of these are eliminated by the rules.
+That is: The rules of Sudoku permit us to make these guesses for each cell for only *allowed* choices.

-The nice thing about this is that we let the Python program keep track of everything.
+The nice thing about using Python is that the program keeps track of everything.
-Therefore let us celebrate for a moment: Not only are we capable of imagining such a difficult puzzle to solve; we can also come up with an efficient way to solve it.
+Therefore for a celebratory moment: Not only are we capable of imagining such a difficult puzzle to solve; we can also come up with an efficient way to solve it and use the structure of the computer to do the tedious work... very quickly.

 ##### **Representing the Sudoku puzzle**